BlackBoxDotArt/FunToken-rs/README.md

 * Based on: https://github.com/near/rainbow-bridge-rs/tree/master/mintable-fungible-token

-The existing contract Mintable Fungible token https://github.com/near/rainbow-bridge-rs extends the standard fungible token specification contract, with a mintable function, as well as lockable functions providing mirroring of tokens between NEAR and Ethereum.
+The existing contract Mintable Fungible token https://github.com/near/rainbow-bridge-rs extends the standard fungible token specification contract, with a mintable function, as well as lockable functions providing for mirroring of tokens between NEAR and Ethereum.
 We chose to base our token contract on this because we knew the next steps would be to use the bridge to mirror the $MENTA token between NEAR and Ethereum.

-To be able to mirror the $MENTA token we needed to replicate the tokenomics that will be in place on Ethereum, which requires implementing a percentage fees for mint, burn and transfer events.
+To be able to mirror $MENTA token we needed to replicate the tokenomics that will be in place on Ethereum, which requires implementing a percentage fees for mint, burn and transfer events.
 In our example we implemented a 2% Mint, 3% Burn, and 1% Transfer.
 This means that there is symmetry between the tokenomics on both blockchains.

-In order to do this, we modified the Reward Fee Fraction functionality, in the NEAR core contract’s staking pool, to implement a multiply function, which is not yet available in the NEAR SDK:

-impl RewardFeeFraction {
-    pub fn assert_valid(&self) {
-        assert_ne!(self.denominator, 0, "Denominator must be a positive number");
-        assert!(
-            self.numerator <= self.denominator,
-            "The reward fee must be less or equal to 1" );
-    }

-    pub fn multiply(&self, value: Balance) -> Balance {
-        (U256::from(self.numerator) * U256::from(value) / U256::from(self.denominator)).as_u128()
-    }
-}
+In order to do this, we added calculations based on function to determine percentage fee and then deduct that (and transfer it to the 'hackumenta.testnet' Pool account, before finalising the account balances on every Mint, Burn and Transfer call.

 Minting $MENTA

 In the Mint scenario, the fraction fee (2%) is calculated.
 The account that did the minting gets credited with the amount minus the fee.
 The fee is sent to Hackumenta.testnet pool.

+        // Mint Pool Share is 2%
+        let principle = amount;
+        let numerator: u128 = 2;
+        let denominator: u128 = 100;

+        // Find the fraction of tokens for transfer fee let pool_amount_mint = numerator * principle / denominator;

-account.balance += amount - pool_amount_mint;
+        // Set account balance to amount minted minus mint fee amount account.balance += amount - pool_amount_mint;
-        self.total_supply += amount - pool_amount_mint;
+        self.total_supply += amount;
-        self.set_account(&new_owner_id, &account);
+        // Set state and send mint fee amount to Hackumenta Pool and refund unused storage deposit self.set_account(&owner_id, &account);
         Promise::new("hackumenta.testnet".to_string()).transfer(pool_amount_mint);
         self.refund_storage(initial_storage);